r3s/FE4/README.md

 #### Encryption.

 My interest in encryption during that time was really evident in my projects.
 Every simple program I wrote in school were to encrypt messages or files.
 I was going on implementing my own encryption techniques, which I later realized was nothing but variations of ROT cipher.
-One of the projects I did for school was an early version of FE, which used the graphics.h library or the UI.
+One of the projects I did for school was an early version of FE, which used the graphics.h library for the UI.
 I made simple widgets like buttons and tables for me to use in the program.
 I really wish I had the source so that I could see the spirit I once had in programming which seems to be lost.
 But that's a story for another day.

 FE4 is using some weird XOR based encryption, but I really cannot remember how I went about it.
 The code for the encryption and decryption was separated in to a DLL file, whose source file I am unable to find.
 I do remember reading about cryptography at the time but have no idea if I have applied any of it in the application.

 #### What is in the repo?

 The repo contains the C++ source code for the main  window of the application, a header file, the resource id file, some IDE file, and a header for what looks like another DLL file used to for some file dialogs.
+Don't expect any comments in the source.
 I found the source code in the Sent folder of my mail, sent in 2008 to a friend.
 The content of the mail said:

 *here is it, without bmps and dlls*